rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-14-a-song-like-summer.md

 We got a lot of help from our coaches and our mentor to learn these new things very fast while getting the help from our supervisor to manage the project work.
 And they were always there when we got stuck with issues in our code or any other thing.

-* Our mentor, *[Milindu Kumarage](https://lk.linkedin.com/in/agentmilindu)*, Thank you, for your boundless patience with our work and for helping us when we were stuck with the development issues.
+* Our mentor, *[Milindu Kumarage](https://lk.linkedin.com/in/agentmilindu)*, Thank you, for your boundless patience with our work and for helping us when we were stuck with development issues.

 * Our supervisor,*[Ramón Huidobro](https://twitter.com/senorhuidobro?lang=en)*, Thank you, for being so flexible when we got problems with managing the time, for guiding us to do the right thing and for motivating us.

 * Our lead coach *[Kasun Delgolla](https://lk.linkedin.com/in/kasundananjaya)*, Remote Coach *[Tharindu Delgolla](https://lk.linkedin.com/in/tharindudananjaya)* , Coach *[Imran Hishaam](https://lk.linkedin.com/in/imranhishaam)* , Coach *[Udani Gunasena](https://lk.linkedin.com/in/udanie-gunasena-191b8730)* , Coach *[Anuradh Caldera](https://www.facebook.com/chanakanurad)* and Coach *[Damini Satya](https://github.com/daminisatya)* , thank you all for spending your valuable time, on those valuable coaching sessions and helping us to be better at our work, than we used to be.

-* And, of course, a big thank you to everyone from the **Rails Girls Summer of Code Team** who made our summer project a success!
+* And, of course, a big thank you to everyone from the **Rails Girls Summer of Code Team** who made our summer of code experience, a perfect one!
 Because of you guys we had a great summer which was full of new experiences and awesome memories.

 ![Coaches](/img/blog/2017/2017-09-14-coaching-sessions.jpg )
 <div class="image-credits"><b>Our coaching sessions.
 (Image : Kalpani’s phone, Slack and Google hangouts)</b></div>

 ## Achievements so far..

-So far we've learned many new things about Git, ReactJS, React boilerplates, Redux-saga, Testing react components, API documentations, Swagger and etc. And the best thing is we've already been able to apply most of these concepts successfully.
+So far we've learned many new things about Git, ReactJS, React boilerplates, Redux-saga, Testing react components, API documentations, Swagger and etc. And the best thing is, we've already been able to apply most of these concepts successfully.

 We used Trello as a project management tool to manage our tasks while Git as a version control system.
 They made our work more organized.
 And so far we've developed three components called SearchView, TreeView and DetailView for our file browser and have got **two** of them **merged** already with the FileBrowser container! 😇🎉